France’s Jews Look to Pittsburgh ‘Across a Narrow Bridge’

-PARIS—So many times in the past few years, as France underwent a wave of terrorist attacks that killed hundreds of people between 2012 and 2016, American Jews would send solidarity to France.
+PARIS—So many times in the past few years, as France underwent a wave of terrorist attacks that killed hundreds of people from 2012 to 2016, American Jews would send solidarity to France.
 The tables now seem to have turned.

-At a memorial here this week, from a dais adorned with American and French flags, a rabbi at the Movement Juif Libéral de France, a Reform synagogue, read aloud the names of the 11 victims killed at the Tree of Life synagogue in Pittsburgh.
-Several hundred worshippers and guests had gathered, along with French public officials, who lit 11 memorial candles.
-The assembly sang Hebrew prayers and Psalms, and the congregation’s rabbis spoke of the need for public officials to call out anti-Semitism in all its forms—around the world.
+At a memorial here this week, from a dais adorned with American and French flags, a rabbi at the Mouvement Juif Libéral de France, a Reform synagogue, read aloud the names of the 11 victims killed at the Tree of Life synagogue in Pittsburgh.
+Several hundred worshippers and guests had gathered, along with French public officials, and lit 11 memorial candles.
+The assembly sang Hebrew prayers and psalms, and the congregation’s rabbis spoke of the need for public officials to call out anti-Semitism in all its forms—around the world.

 “We thought that the U.S. was a safe place for Jews.
 It was really shocking to hear about the shooting in the synagogue.
 For one, it makes you realize that nowhere in the world is safe for us,” Yael Hollenberg, an editor at a Jewish magazine, Tenou’a, told me when I asked her why she had come to the memorial service.
 “What’s been a reality for us has now become a reality for them,” she added.